-- In a statement that is outside macro definitions, he may write the notation for the attribute immediately followed by a symbol. (e.g., T'NAME refers to the type attribute of the symbol NAME.) - In a statement that is in a macrodefinition, he may write the notation for the attribute immediately followed by a symbolic parameter.
-L'&NAME refers to the length attribute of the characters in the macroinstruction that correspond symbolic parameter &NAME; L'&NAME(2) refers to the length attribute of the second operand in the sublist that corresponds to symbolic parameter ENAME.)
+- In a statement that is outside macro definitions, he may write the notation for the attribute immediately followed by a symbol. (e.g., T'NAME refers to the type attribute of the symbol NAME.) - 2.
+In a statement that is in a macrodefinition, he may write the notation for the attribute immediately followed by a symbolic parameter. (e.g., L'&NAME refers to the length attribute of the characters in the macroinstruction correspond to that symbolic parameter &NAME; L'&NAME(2) refers to the length attribute of the second operand in the sublist that corresponds to symbolic parameter &NAME.)